-- 97. The problem arises not when we treat of missionaries dedicated temporarily to a ministry, but of communities which find themselves the entire year involved in an intense ministerial work.
+97. The problem arises not when we treat of missionaries dedicated temporarily to a ministry, but of communities which find themselves the entire year involved in an intense ministerial work.
 Let us say clearly that this was not foreseen by our Founder and as a consequence we do not find any "Ordo" for them in our Constitutions.
 But it is clear also that the "Order for Time of Missions" cannot be applied to them without reservation.
-For it does not foresee more acts of the community than the meals and examens (Const.
-11,65ss).
+For it does not foresee more acts of the community than the meals and reduces the missionaries' piety to the Mass, Office, half-hour meditation (at least) and examens (Const.
+II,65ss).
 And the problem is aggravated if it is recalled that today these communities of intense and constant work form the greater part of the Institute.
-It seems evident that some general norms must be established which will permit the exercise of this ministry as central to our vocation, at the same time as they safeguard our community life. - 98.
-The solution for this can be found by a return the manner in which the Founder conceived of community life.
+It seems evident that some general norms must be established which will permit the ex-ercise of this ministry as central to our vocation, at the same time as they safeguard our community life.

+98. The solution for this can be found by a return to the manner in which the Founder conceived of community life.
 In the primitive and actual Constitutions, he did not prescribe any other act of community than the meals, certain recreations, conferences during times of rest meditation on retreat days and the act for Sundays.

 "There was a species of regulation which concretized and animated the precepts of the household regulations of the Constitutions.
-It must have been April 15th, 1865 on which Father Clotet copied it, being Superior of Mich.
+It must have been April 15th, 1865 on which Father Clotet copied it, being Superior of Vich.
 To such an extent was this so, that it embraced all the moments of the day and all the activities of the individuals who paradoxically became subject to a continuous and strict common life, except in those things which later on by appropriation were called acts of community, viz., the religious acts like morning and night prayers, meditation, the rosary, which were made particularly by priests in their respective rooms" (Fr.
-Cristobal Fernandez), La Congregacion de Missioneros..." vol. I, pp. 447 - 450).
+Cristobal Fernandez), La Congregacion de Missioneros... "vol.1, pp. 447-450)